jurkovicmartin/Bakal-ka/README.md

 ## Notes
-## Look at
-- 4PAM constellation
-- resizing (lock the size)
-- BER calculation
-- PSK
-- power
-## Implement
-- history
+- validating parameters values
-- exporting to img
-- throwing exceptions instead of prints
-- limits for some parameters
+- returning the parameters
-- add more parameters
+- loading parameters values back to the entries
 ## New
 - main window via blocks
 - blocks on click pop up window with parameters